SlugSecurity/site/about.md

 **No!** No matter your background or experience, we encourage you to join, especially if you are new to the field and want to get a feel for computer security.

 ### How Do I Join?
-We primarily communicate via our <a href="https://discord.gg/NUVZCumQXB">Discord server</a>.
+We primarily communicate via our [Discord server](https://discord.gg/NUVZCumQXB).
 Visit our meetings page to find a meeting to attend.
 You can also get in touch with us using the details on the meetings page if you have any questions or inquiries.